maximilianoest/matlabSimulationNMR/README.txt

 - values in constants.txt are important for the calculations.
 The path to the constants.txt file is hardcoded in simulation main and maybe is used somewhere else in the code.
+- the trajectories are saved in single precision.
+Therefore, all data is calculated in single precision, too.
+This is validated for the calculation of the correlation function.
+There, the difference in between double and single precsion is much smaller the the values of the correlation function and its changed noise (calculated for 25 atoms and shown in saved under validateMethodsForComplexCorrFunc.m)